Wisdom Teeth Extraction Lubbock

 With an oral examination and x-rays of the mouth, Dr. Grimes and Dr. Mathur can evaluate the position of the wisdom teeth and predict if there are present or future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
 Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
-Dr. Grimes, Dr. Mathur and Dr. Lewis, have the training, license, and experience to provide various types of anesthesia for patients to select the best alternative.
+Dr. Grimes, Dr. Lewis and Dr. Mathur, have the training, license, and experience to provide various types of anesthesia for patients to select the best alternative.

 Removal